w3th4nds/bcc-compiler/README.md

 # BCC - Bad C Compiler

-Building a basic C compiler, for educational purposes and bragging rights.
+**Building a basic C compiler, for educational purposes and bragging rights.**

+Outputs `x86 64-bit assembly`, nasm & gcc are used from there to create the binary file.

-The goal is to compile basic programs, "#include"'s, typedefs and other fancy things are forbidden.
+The goal is to compile basic programs, `#include`'s, `typedefs` and other fancy things are forbidden.

+Simplicity is valued more highly than support for C more features.
+Will try to keep the entire thing under 3000 lines.

 Will not compile itself.
 Unless things get out of hand.